joereynolds/what-to-code/README.md

 <a name="vim"></a>
 ### ViM

-- Vim Plugin `appendAt`.
+- (Created here https://github.com/joereynolds/place.vim) Vim Plugin `appendAt`.
 The mapping would be `ga` (this shadows the normal vim functionality of showing an ascii value under the cursor, which I have seen precisely 0 people ever use).

 It would take a motion and a character to append at.
 Here's some examples to clarify